-Michael H Kroll MDProfessor of Medicine and Chief of the Section of Benign Hematology, Division of Internal Medicine, The University of Texas MD Anderson Cancer Center, Houston, Texas
+Michael H. Kroll MDProfessor of Medicine and Chief, Section of Benign Hematology, Division of Internal Medicine, The University of Texas MD Anderson Cancer Center, Houston, Texas

 Dr. Kroll received his medical degree from Cornell.
 He underwent residency training in internal medicine at Brown University and completed his fellowship in hematology/oncology at Harvard Medical School–Brigham & Women's Hospital.

 - Risk Factors for Recurrence of Venous Thromboembolism During Pregnancy

 - Symptom Burden and Quality of Life in High-Risk ET and PV Treated With Hydroxyurea or Pegylated Interferon Alfa-2a

 - Long-Term Adherence to DOACs and Clinical Outcomes in Patients With Atrial Fibrillation

 - Switching From VKAs to DOACs in Non-Valvular Atrial Fibrillation

 - 2021 Top Story in Benign Hematology: Hematological Complications of COVID-19 Vaccination

 - Antithrombotic Therapy in Outpatients With Stable Symptomatic COVID-19